Leave a donation to Warrington Animal Rescue in Wills and Legacies

 Your legacy can help us to continue our work.
 Legacy donations allow us to plan for the future in a way that no other gift can.
 Donations left to Warrington Animal Welfare via your will are a great way to guarantee that your support continues when you are no longer here to help in person.

 Warrington Animal Welfare is committed to reducing the amount of unwanted and abandoned animals in Warrington and all the surrounding areas.
-In the last year Warraington Animal Welfare rehabilitated and rehomed nearly 500 animals and we need your financial assistance to help dogs like Boris who was thrown from a car and shy cats like Cherry & Gizmo to find forever homes.

 Each year we take in cats, dogs, rabbits, and guinea pigs who have been abandoned, abused or neglected.
 But with the help of our supporters, we can give these animals a second chance.